PBI-David/PBI-Core-Visuals-SVG-HTML/README.md

 ## Applied Filters (DAX & HTML)

-Show users which filters have been applied with a high level summary.
-Additional details are provided on tooltip hover.
-Full instructions in the .pbix.
+Show users which filters have been applied with a high level summary and then show additional details on tooltip hover.
+This works with both slicers and when a user clicks a datapoint in a chart.

+The high level summary shows how many columns and values have been filtered.
+If nothing is filtered, nothing is shown.
+The detail is shown when the user hovers over that summary.
+They will see a tooltip showing exactly which filters have been applied.

 Supports the following config: